adrianlopezpirvu/DTU/Optimization/README.md

 ## Contact

-You can reach me at [Your Email] or on my [LinkedIn Profile](https://www.linkedin.com/in/your-linkedin-profile).
+You can reach me at lp6adi@gmail.com or on my [LinkedIn Profile](www.linkedin.com/in/adrián-lópez-pirvu-4b2936258).